AndrewAndreev/mainarray/README.md

 ---

 I skipped a moment when I was trying to call _printf_ directly.
 So all that I was able to do is to save a pointer to the function _printf_.
-We are going to see why soon.
+Soon we are going to see why.

 ```asm
 #include <stdio.h>